SimonLiebers-Dev/UrlShortener/.docs/DECISIONS.md

 **Date**: 2025-03-19

 ### Decision:
-We are using Blazor WebAssembly for the frontend, as it provides a powerful way to write interactive web applications in C# and benefit from code reuse between frontend and backend.
+I am using Blazor WebAssembly for the frontend, as it provides a powerful way to write interactive web applications in C# and benefit from code reuse between frontend and backend.

 ### Justification:
 - C# code can be used on both the frontend and backend, simplifying development.